Brexit UK leaving UK - 40 FAQ by Donncha Hughes, Business Advisor

 2. Talk to An Post or courier.
 DPD have a great website: https://dpd.ie/Shipping/Brexit-Update-For-Shippers

 4. Talk to your web developer to have a plan to segregrate consumers from the UK depending on whether the basket purchase is above or below the £135 threshold.
+The system will need to account for Pricing/VAT, and logistics to include customs declarations.

 • I spoke to a software company who have now moved their UK clients to Amazon servers in the UK with all other clients hosted from HQ in Mayo using EU based amazon servers.
 This is to comply with Data regulation to include GDPR (which will no longer apply in the UK).